Thank you for your interest in becoming an EJP member!

 Most EJP members work with us on a voluntary basis or receive modest stipends.
 Occasionally, paid positions with EJP become available.
 Those postings can be found under “Open Positions” on the home page.

 We invite participation in EJP’s Research Group, which meets monthly.
 This group is open to anyone who wishes to discuss works-in-progress that address any aspect of criminal justice and allied topics.
 There is no application process and all are welcome.
 Please contact our research coordinator for more information.

 EJP Office Volunteers

 Would you like to volunteer in the EJP office?
 Provide support to EJP in other ways?
-You might have some ideas about how your skills and interests can be of value to our mission of creating a model, comprehensive college-in-prison program or how they could support our Reentry Guide Initiative.
+You might have some ideas about how your skills and interests can be of value to our mission of creating a model, comprehensive college-in-prison program, how they could support our Reentry Guide Initiative, or otherwise support EJP.
 We’d love to learn more.
 Please complete EJP’s General Interest Form.
-We welcome these year-round.
+We look forward to reading these these year-round.

 After you leave EJP

 It may seem odd to be thinking already about your departure from EJP, but we want to emphasize how much we value our members and continue to think of them as part of the larger EJP universe, as we call it.
 Many people are active with EJP for years.
 Others work with us for only one or two semesters.
 We appreciate them all.

 After a member decides it’s time to transition away from participation with EJP, we welcome their continued affiliation.
 Those who have worked with EJP at the prison are known as “EJP Faculty Affiliates.”
 We have faculty affiliates in many US states and in countries around the world.
 We appreciate the world-wide network of EJP members and encourage them to continue their participation in critical prison work wherever they find themselves.